 In 2007 Louisiana Citizens set out to reduce its policy count to below its pre-Hurricane Katrina policy total of 125,000.
 Louisiana Citizens' policy count had spiked to 174,000 in September 2008 in the wake of hurricanes Katrina and Rita.
-After completing a sixth round of depopulation, Louisiana Citizens was reported to have around 105,000 total policies in-force at December 1, 2012, down from 115,000 policies in 2010.
-Louisiana Insurance Commissioner Jim Donelon noted that with this sixth round of depopulation, LA Citizens had reduced its policy count by 74,539, a 43 percent decrease from the all-time high of 174,000 policies.
+After completing another successful round of depopulation, Louisiana Citizens was reported to have reduced its personal lines policy count to below 90,000 in December 2013.
+According to the Louisiana Department of Insurance this brought Citizens to an all-time low homeowners market share of 2.7 percent from a high of 174,000 policies and 9.8 percent market share in 2008.